charmoniumQ/wf-reg-test/docs/ncsa_delta_proposal.md

 Each small-data record of an experiment will fit in hundreds of bytes, so tens of thousands of versions of experiments will yield one megabyte, which will be easily processible on our resources.
 Research questions 1, 3, 4, and 5 can be answered by just the "small" output.
 Each big-data record could be on the order of gigabytes.
-Research questions 2 and 6 require elements from the "big" output.
+Research questions 2 and 6 require elements from the "big" output of just the collapsed (broken) workfnlows.
-However, they can be statistically sampled from the "big" output.

 ## Experience, readiness, usage plans, and funding sources